 Winter Wonderlights is a magical experience for young and old and well worth a day trip or even a mini-break to Ballarat.
 We are there from 2:30pm-6:30pm but you can easily stay for longer, especially if you’ve never been to Sovereign Hill before and want to see all the sights.

-More than 95,000 visitors enjoyed the three-week event in 2019, and with large crowds expected again this year I recommend you pre-book your Sovereign Hill Entry Ticket to avoid missing out.
+With large crowds expected this year I recommend you pre-book your Sovereign Hill Entry Ticket to avoid missing out.

 Tips for Sovereign Hill Winter Wonderlights: